Best 11 AI Image Generators (& Which You Should Pick)

 - Only available through Discord (no native app or dashboard)

-- Limited control post-generation (no inpainting or editing tools)
+- Limited control post-generation (no robust inpainting or editing tools)

 - May be too artistic for commercial or product-driven needs

-A marketing agency uses Midjourney to rapidly generate visual directions for a client’s rebrand—testing concepts like “futuristic sustainability” or “urban tech minimalism” with just a few stylized prompts.
+Business example: A marketing agency uses Midjourney to rapidly generate visual directions for a client's rebrand, testing concepts like "futuristic sustainability" or "urban tech minimalism" with just a few stylized prompts.

 DALL·E 3

-DALL·E 3, integrated directly into ChatGPT Plus, turns detailed natural language prompts into clear, coherent images.
+What it does: DALL·E 3, integrated directly into ChatGPT, turns detailed natural language prompts into clear, coherent images.
 It excels in accuracy, composition, and understanding nuanced language, making it perfect for practical, brand-safe visuals.

 Best for: